DoTheEvo/Traefik-simplest-step-by-step/README.md

   Now how to actually get it done.

+- **type A DNS records for all planned subdomains**

+  [whoami, nginx, \*] are used example subdomains, each one should have A-record pointing at traefik IP

 - **create an empty acme.json file with 600 permissions**

   `touch acme.json && chmod 600 acme.json`